 The diversity of responses in crustaceans, and all marine invertebrates for that matter, has highlighted the need for a more mechanistic understanding of how organisms function in OA conditions.
 Targeted gene expression analyses in green shore crab (Carcinus maenas) gill tissue reported that genes involved in acid-base regulation are affected by high pCO2 [39,40].
 Transcriptome-wide expression analysis identified changes in genes involved in energy metabolism and apoptosis activity in shrimp (Exopalaemon carinicauda) [41], and immune functions, energy metabolism, and ion transport in the Chinese mitten crab (Eriocheir sinensis) [42,43].
 Metabolomic analyses in juvenile Dungeness (Cancer magister) and green shore (Carcinus maenas) crabs both found amino acid metabolism to respond to acidified conditions, perhaps due to increased buffering needs [44,45].
 As with biometric responses, molecular effects of OA can vary by life stage.
 Metabolite analyses of American lobster larvae (Homarus americanus) indicate that large metabolic shifts (fatty acids, amino acids, and citrate cycle) perhaps underlie their buffering capacity and tolerance of OA, whereas metabolic reprogramming is not observed in the more sensitive juvenile stage [46].
 Together, molecular assays to date reveal that OA induces changes in energy metabolism, acid-base regulation, immune function, and cellular stress-response processes, with the strongest responses perhaps reflective of physiological reprogramming.
 Changes are, however, somewhat unpredictable due to species-, stage-, and exposure-specific effects.
 For that reason, the most informative studies pair molecular assays with survival and growth data preferably from the same individuals.

-Paralithodes camtschaticus, red king crab, is one of several crab species that are a highly valued fishery in Alaskan waters (17M pounds [$90M USD] in annual commercial landings on average from 2000-2022, for all king crab species [47]) but that may be threatened by ocean acidification [18].
+Paralithodes camtschaticus, red king crab, is one of several crab species that are a highly valued fishery in Alaskan waters (17M pounds, or $90M USD, in annual commercial landings on average from 2000-2022, for all king crab species [47]) but that may be threatened by ocean acidification [18].
 Early life stages, which are thought to be particularly vulnerable to OA, are present as brooded embryos year-round and from hatch in late spring through settlement in fall [48,49] and may encounter low carbonate saturation states that already occur in bottom waters and during seasonal carbonate cycles [13].
 Laboratory studies on embryos, early zoea, and juveniles indicate that OA negatively affects early red king crab life stages such that development is altered, and growth and survival typically decreases [50–52].
 OA also interacts with warming by increasing intermolt duration and decreasing survival in juveniles [53].
 One study to date has explored molecular changes in OA-exposed red king crab, and found no pronounced effects on the larval transcriptome (individuals were pooled) [54] which corresponded with decreased survival rates [52]; whereas in juveniles, expression of genes involved in cuticular processes were strongly affected by OA exposure [54] despite no changes in morphology (survival and growth were negatively affected) [51].
 Interestingly, Long et al. [55] recently found that when red king crabs are exposed to OA during multiple stages of development – from hatch through the early juvenile stage – they are surprisingly tolerant of moderate (pH 7.8) and severe (pH 7.5) acidification, with no change in survival, growth, or development [42].
 Therefore, when OA-exposure is prolonged and begins at hatch, red king crab may effectively acclimate without negative physiological impacts.
 The mechanisms that enable OA tolerance are of profound interest to those that manage and rely on the red king crab fishery.